paldhous/wcsj/2017/md_raw/index.md

 write_csv(expert_advice, "expert_advice.csv", na="")
 ```

-When you run this code, a CSV file with the data should be saved in your `week7` folder. `na=""` ensures that any empty cells in the data frame are saved as blanks -- R represents null values as `NA`, so if you don't include this, any null values will appear as `NA` in the saved file.
+When you run this code, a CSV file with the data should be saved in your `wcsj-data` folder. `na=""` ensures that any empty cells in the data frame are saved as blanks -- R represents null values as `NA`, so if you don't include this, any null values will appear as `NA` in the saved file.

 #### Group and summarize data